Grass-Fed Tallow for Skin: Why This Ancestral Ingredient Is Making a Comeback

 | Ingredient List | 3–5 simple, recognizable ingredients | 20–40+ ingredients, many synthetic |

-| Best For | Eczema, psoriasis, dry/mature skin, barrier repair | Quick, lightweight hydration |
+| Best For | Dry, sensitive-feeling, and mature-feeling skin; those seeking barrier comfort | Quick, lightweight hydration |

-| Long-term Results | Strengthens skin barrier over time | May create dependency without improving barrier function |
+| Long-term Results | May help support a healthier-looking skin barrier feel over time | May provide temporary comfort without nourishing the skin's lipid balance |

 How Tallow Compares to Plant Oils

 While plant oils like jojoba, argan, and rosehip have their benefits, they lack the complete lipid profile that tallow offers.
-Most plant oils are predominantly unsaturated fats, which can be beneficial for certain skin types but don't provide the full spectrum of lipids needed for comprehensive barrier repair.
+Most plant oils are predominantly unsaturated fats, which can be beneficial for certain skin types but don't provide the full spectrum of lipids needed for comprehensive barrier comfort.

-- Severely dry or dehydrated skin
+- Dry, flaky, or rough-feeling skin

 - Winter weather protection